What is OpenStatus?

 "We'll catch issues before customers report them"

-30-second monitoring means we detect outages 2x faster than most alternatives.
-Multi-location verification ensures we only get real alerts, not false positives.
+30-second checks detect outages 10x faster than 5-minute intervals.
+Multi-location verification means we only get real alerts.

 "We're going to save money"

-Direct access to the founder via email.
-No ticket systems, no tiered support, no waiting days for a response.
+Direct access to the founder.
+No tickets, no tiers, no waiting days for answers.